hernanbari/pylissom/docs/index.rst

 Getting Started
 ---------------

 There is an UML class diagram for reference at the end of this page.
-And for hands-on examples there are jupyter notebooks at the `github's page <https://github.com/hernanbari/pylissom>`_.
+For hands-on examples there are jupyter notebooks at the `github's page <https://github.com/hernanbari/pylissom>`_.
 If Github is not rendering them, we leave these links at your disposal:

 `Linear modules <https://nbviewer.jupyter.org/github/hernanbari/pylissom/blob/master/notebooks/Tests_simple_modules.ipynb>`_